theo-armour/agenda/1-notes.md

 <a href="https://theo-armour.github.io/agenda/code/2025-01-11/#README.md">https://theo-armour.github.io/agenda/code/2025-01-11</a>

 * +++
-*

-* Searching for sugar Man the best movie ever made&nbsp;
+* Searching for sugar Man the best movie ever made
-*

-No ducks bob
-* Seal of California the lady is Minerva&nbsp;
+* Nancy T: Seal of California the lady is Minerva&nbsp;
-*

-One of our elders responded to the question are you having guests for dinner The server asked Barb responded if that's what we're serving that's what I'll have&nbsp;If that's what you're serving yes that's what I'll have
+* One of our elders responded to the question are you having guests for dinner The server asked Bob responded: if that's what we're serving that's what I'll have;
+* If that's what you're serving, yes, that's what I'll have
-How can you love it if you don't know it?
+* How can you love it if you don't know it?
-415 987 8034
+* John G 415 987 8034
-The best way to go to sleep is to have a clear conscience&nbsp;

-Nob Hill gazette

-Karl Happ the happiest day of my life was the day I bought my boat, the second happiest day was the day I sold my boat yeah&nbsp;
+* Karl L: Happ the happiest day of my life was the day I bought my boat, the second happiest day was the day I sold my boat yeah&nbsp;
-Lagcadio hearn Japan
+* Lagcardio Hearn Japan

-SPS
+## SPS

 * Grant, O Lord, that in all the joys of life
 * we may never forget to be kind.